manfromarce/DocSharp/README.md

 - DocSharp.Binary: convert Office 97-2003 binary documents (doc, xls, ppt) to OpenXML documents (docx, xlsx, pptx).
 This is a fork of the abandoned [b2xtranslator project](https://github.com/EvolutionJobs/b2xtranslator) which provides critical fixes.
 - DocSharp.Docx: convert DOCX to Markdown (and possibly other formats in the future).
 This project is still in early development.
+- DocSharp.Markdown: convert Markdown to DOCX using a custom Markdig renderer.

 There is no common DOM to manipulate documents or generate them from scatch, this library is for conversion only.